Wichita will miss financial benefit from NCAA not coming to town

 The 2021 version of the tournament that was to be hosted in Wichita would have brought in millions.

-“So You’ve got to keep in mind a tourism dollar like that even if it’s regional, because of those tournaments, it’s usually people within Kansas,” said Hill.
+“So you’ve got to keep in mind a tourism dollar like that even if it’s regional because of those tournaments, it’s usually people within Kansas,” said Hill.
 “Trying to come in and consume and fill in those seats.
-This is new dollars to us at that time and this is new dollars that goes to a big supply chain.”
+This is new dollars to us at that time and this is new dollars that go to a big supply chain.”

 “While we are disappointed to not be hosting NCAA Division I men’s basketball in Wichita in 2021, we understand the primary focus is safety and the well-being of the athletes, those associated with the NCAA and our community,” said Santo.
 “We look forward to 2022 when we are set to host Division I Women’s Basketball Championship Regional Rounds, 2025 for the Division I Men’s Basketball Championship First and Second Rounds, and any other opportunity we have to host an NCAA competition.”